Published with permission from the Federation Internationale de l' Automobile.

 - Any such day may only be carried out by the new driver and may not take place on a circuit hosting a race in the current Championship year.

 - Any such day may only take place within a period 14 days prior to the substitution and 14 days after the substitution has taken place.

-- If a team, having declared the driver's substitution and performed the test, does not then enter an Event with the new driver, the team will be penalised by a reduction of one day from the pre-season track testing days available in the following year.
+- If a team, having declared the driver's substitution and performed the test, does not then enter an Event with the new driver, the team will be penalised by a reduction of one day from the pre-season TCC days available in the following year.

-22.5 During all track testing cars must be fitted with the FIA ECU required by Article 8.2 of the FIA Formula One Technical Regulations.
-However, FIA approved software need not be installed in the FIA ECU when aerodynamic testing is being carried out in accordance with 22.4(c)(iii) above.
+22.7 During all TCC and TPC cars must be fitted with the FIA ECU required by Article 8.2 of the FIA Formula One Technical Regulations.

 a) Red flag and chequered flag procedures must be respected.